Ratíškovice: History

-The first written mention of Ratíškovice is from 1141, in a deed of bishop Jindřich Zdík.
+The first written mention of Ratíškovice is in a deed of bishop Jindřich Zdík from 1141.
 It is one of the oldest villages in the area.

-People in Ratíškovice were mainly farmers, they used to grow rye, barley, oat, potatoes, corn, millet and hemp.
+People in Ratíškovice were mainly farmers; they used to grow rye, barley, oat, potatoes, corn, millet and hemp.
 At the end of the 19th century, they started to work in mines in Dubňany and Milotice.
+From 1934 to 1952, lignite was mined in Tomáš Mine right in Ratíškovice.

+Demographics

 Economy

 Ratíškovice is known for viticulture and wine-making.
 The municipality lies in the Slovácká wine sub-region.

+Transport

+There are no railways (except an unused spur line from the former coal mine) or major roads passing through the municipality.

 Sport

-Football club FK Baník Ratíškovice is based in Ratíškovice.
-It plays in the lower amateur tiers.
+The football club FK Baník Ratíškovice is based in Ratíškovice.
+It plays in lower amateur tiers.

 Sights

 The most important monument is the Church of Saints Cyril and Methodius.
 It was built in 1855–1857.

+The second protected monument is a statue of Saint John of Nepomuk.
+It is a late Baroque work dating from 1842.